 About Community Reads

 Community Foundation of North Louisiana invites any and all in the community to join Community Reads, a book club led by CFNLA.
 We encourage community members to join us as we read about issues like poverty, education, addiction, mental health, blight, and criminal justice reform.
 Each quarter CFNLA will announce a new book selection.
 At the end of the quarter, we will invite up to 25 community members to participate in a group discussion and dialogue about the book.
+Discussion events will take place in both the Shreveport-Bossier area and Ruston.
 Interested community members may join the book club or simply sign up to receive Community Reads updates at the link above.

 Need a copy of the book?
 Visit the Shreve Memorial Library website to find and reserve digital, print, and audiobook editions.